Top 10 Myths about United Way

 - One more local kid in after-school means one more high school graduate ready to take on the world.

 - One more local family with stable housing means one less zombie house causing property values to decline.

 - One more local elder with safe transportation means one less emergency hospital visit driving up healthcare costs.

 MYTH: At XYZ company we’re forced to give to United Way.

 FACT: For starters, we’re sorry you feel that way.
 We would never want anyone to feel forced to give to something they don’t believe in.
 United Way does not encourage companies to coerce employees to give.
 We work with companies to help them offer United Way as a simple, convenient way for their employees to invest in our community.

-FACT: While there are no direct volunteer opportunities with United Way, we do plan the biggest volunteer party in Rochester every year.
+FACT: While United Way doesn’t have volunteer opportunities on-site, we do plan the biggest volunteer party in Rochester every year.
 Every May, we get 6,500 of our closest friends together to participate in Day of Caring.
-They help 200 not-for-profits with everything from painting, planting and mulching and getting camps ready for kids.
+They help 200 not-for-profits with everything from painting, planting and mulching to getting camps ready for kids.
 Visit uwrochester.org/dayofcaring to learn more.
 We can also help to connect you with partner programs that have volunteer opportunities.

 MYTH: Nobody gives through their workplace anymore.
 The United Way model doesn’t work.

 FACT: In Monroe County, we’re 800 companies and more than 1,000 employee campaign coordinators strong!
 We are fortunate to have the support of so many companies and employees in the Greater Rochester area and feel honored that they connect with us for their philanthropic giving.
 From the largest companies in Rochester to the smallest startups – thank you to everyone who has been a part of our story, and our workplace campaign, for the past 100 years!